djlacavera21/nyano.org/README.md

 work without a network connection.
 When offline, requests will show a lightweight offline page if the resource is unavailable.
 The service worker can be removed via your browser settings if needed.

+An "offline" banner is displayed when the browser loses connectivity.
+It automatically hides again once the connection is restored.

 The homepage also caches the latest Nano price and network status in `localStorage`.
 When the APIs are unreachable, the last known values are shown with a `(cached)` label so the page still displays useful information even